The Rabin cryptosystem revisited: Introduction

 \section{Introduction}

 In 1979, Michael Rabin \cite{rabin} suggested a variant of RSA with public-key exponent $2$, which he showed to be as secure as factoring.
-The encryption of a message $m \in \mathbb Z_N^{*}$ is $C = m^2 \bmod N $, where $N=p q$ is a product of two prime numbers, and the decryption is performed by solving the equation
+The encryption of a message $m \in \mathbb Z_N^{*}$ is $C = m^2 \bmod N $, where $N=p q$ is a product of two prime numbers, and decryption is performed by solving the equation

-which has four roots, thus for a complete decryption further information is needed to identify $m$ among these roots.
-More precisely, for a fully automatic (deterministic) decryption we need at minimum two more bits (computed at the encryption stage) to identify $m$ without ambiguity.
-The advantages of using this exponent $2$, with respect to larger exponents, are: i) a smaller computational burden, and ii) solving (\ref{main}) is equivalent to factor $N$.
-The disadvantages are: iii) the computation, at the encryption stage, of the information required to identify the right root, and the delivery of this information to the decryption stage, and iv) a vulnerability to chosen-plaintext attack \cite{buchmann,menezes3,schneier,silverman}.
-Several naive choice methods base the selection of the correct root on the message semantics, that is, they retain the root that corresponds to a message that looks most meaningful, or the root that contains a known string of bits.
-However, all these methods are either unusable, for example when the message is a secret key, or are only probabilistic, in any case they affect the equivalence between breaking the Rabin scheme and factoring \cite{buchmann}.
+which has four roots; thus for complete decryption, further information is needed to identify $m$ among these roots.
+More precisely, for a fully automatic (deterministic) decryption we need at least two more bits (computed at the encryption stage) to identify $m$ without ambiguity.
+The advantages of using this exponent $2$, compared to larger exponents, are: i) a smaller computational burden, and ii) solving (\ref{main}) is equivalent to factoring $N$.
+The disadvantages are: iii) computation, at the encryption stage, of the information required to identify the right root, and the delivery of this information to the decryption stage, and iv) vulnerability to chosen-plain text attack \cite{buchmann,menezes3,schneier,silverman}.
+Several naive choice methods base selection of the correct root on the message semantics, that is they retain the root that corresponds to a message that looks most meaningful, or the root that contains a known string of bits.
+However, these methods are either unusable, for example when the message is a secret key, or are only probabilistic; in any case they affect the equivalence between breaking the Rabin scheme and factoring \cite{buchmann}.
 Nevertheless, for schemes using pairs of primes congruent $3$ modulo $4$ (Blum primes), Williams \cite{williams} proposed a root identification scheme based on the computation of a Jacobi symbol, using an additional parameter in the public key, and two additional bits in the encrypted message.